Talk to Us.

 This is Doug Fabian.
 Thanks for listening to the Science of Economic Freedom.

-Male Voice: The Science of Economic Freedom is intended as an investor education resource.
+Announcer: The Science of Economic Freedom is intended as an investor education resource.
 The views and opinions expressed on this program should not be construed as a recommendation to buy, sell, or hold any specific security.
 Consult your investment advisor and read any investment prospectus carefully before making any changes to your investment portfolio.
 This program is sponsored by Mercer Advisors.
 Mercer Global Advisors Inc. is registered with the Securities and Exchange Commission and delivers all investment related services.
 Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.”